cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 - [ ] **Walkthrough JavaScript "while" Loop**
   - Create an iterator or index variable
   - Loop over "while" a condition continues to be true
-  - IMPORTANT: ensure you are going to reach the base case to the statement by either incrementing or decrementing a variable... otherwise you will create an endless loop and crash your browser / computer
+  - IMPORTANT: ensure you are going to reach the base case to the statement by either incrementing or decrementing a variable... otherwise, you will create an endless loop and crash your browser/computer

 ```jsx
 // * "while" loop *